gov-cy/govcy-express-services/README.md

 Absolutely!
 Here’s a **ready-to-paste Troubleshooting / FAQ section** you can add near the end of your README, just before Credits or Developer notes.

 ### 👨‍💻 Enviromental variables
+The environment variables are defined in:
-The environment variables (that are defined in the `secrets/.env` file locally) control the server configuration, authentication, integrations, and development behavior.
+ - **Secret environment variables**: These are secret variables and MUSR NOT be saved in version control.
+The are saved locally in the `secrets/.env` file and they control the server configuration, authentication, integrations, and development behavior.
+These variables vary depending on the environment and are defined through the deployment prosses for `staging` and `production`.
+ - **Non secret environment variables**:  These are non secret enviromentat variables and can be saved in version control.
+These are stored in the root folder of the project:
+   - `.env.development` for local development
+   - `.env.staging` for staging
+   - `.env.production` for production

-#### Server environment variables
+#### Secret environment variables
-The following environment variables are used to configure the server:
+The following secret environment variables are used to configure the server:

 ```dotenv
 # 🔐 Session